Brain-Boosting Foods That Will Make You Smarter | Reader's Digest

-25 Brain-Boosting Foods That Will Make You Smarter
+25 Brain-Boosting Foods That Will Keep You Sharp

 Food for thought—literally!

 Celeryxtrekx/ShutterstockIt's time to stop skipping celery because it tastes like, well, nothing.
 (Here are five delicious soup recipes to get you started.)
 Because what celery lacks in taste it more than makes up for in brain power!
 It's a rich source of luteolin, a plant compound believed to reduce inflammation in the brain, thereby protecting it from the aging process.
 A 2010 study found that luteolin slowed cognitive decline in older mice.
 You don't have to chomp down a huge stick of celery to reap it's benefits: Try chopping some up and adding it to your tuna salad, or tossing a bunch into the next soup you make.
+Try these mouthwatering recipes for an extra boost in brain power.

 Dark chocolateSebastian-Duda/ShutterstockGreat news for dark chocolate lovers!
 Several studies demonstrate its brain-boosting powers, including enhanced cognitive function, a reduced risk of dementia, and improved performance on challenging brain teasers—along with a slew of other health benefits of dark chocolate.
 For example, researchers in 2013 found that the flavanols that get absorbed when you consume chocolate penetrate and accumulate in the brain regions involved in learning and memory, especially the hippocampus.
 Another test, carried out in 2011, found that even single doses of high-flavanol dark chocolate can improve performance on cognitive tests, including memory test, in healthy adults.
 Chocolate has even been found to improve depression and anxiety symptoms and help enhance feelings of calmness and contentedness, thanks to its mood-enhancing flavanols and methylxanthines.